PrestaShop/prestashop-specs/ps_facetedsearch.md

 **Availability options**

-There are 3 options in the module configuration when the availability filter is enabled:
+There are 3 options in the module configuration when the availability filter is **enabled**:
 - Display in stock products: Yes / No

 If the option is set to Yes, display in FO “In stock”: Product quantity > 0